-PAYROLL DEDUCTION
+ARTICLE 26 PAYROLL DEDUCTION

-26.1- UFF DUES DEDUCTION FORM POLICY.
-Pursuant to the provisions of Section 447.303, Florida Statutes, 2006, the The Board and the UFF hereby agree to the following procedure provide for the deduction and remittance of the UFF membership dues and other UFF deductions.
+26.1 UFF Dues Deduction Policy.
+The Board and the UFF hereby agree to provide for the deduction and remittance of the UFF membership dues and other UFF deductions pursuant to the provisions of Florida Statutes Section 447.303.